icelefant/wwc-ssc/README.md

 Welcome to the Source code of WWC-SSC |Project Moon App .

-You can learn more about WWc-SSC at http://www.icelefant.de
+You can learn more about WWC-SSC at http://www.icelefant.de

 This code is designed to be run in Firefox-OS App Engine.
 -Ice- runs a public instance that all are welcome to use to build App WWC-SSC